ioos/marine_life_data_network/_docs/data-flow.md

 Collections (ATRAC) to submit repeating or multiple delivery data, or data that exceeds 20 GB.
 * [S2N](https://www.ncei.noaa.gov/archive/send2ncei/) - Use Send2NCEI to submit non-repeating or single delivery data less than 20 GB.

-**Note:** NCEI and OBIS-USA have established an automated process to archive the datasets from the OBIS-USA IPT.
+{% include note.html content="NCEI and OBIS-USA have established an automated process to archive the datasets from the OBIS-USA IPT.
 The process archives the Darwin Core Archive version of the dataset and updates the NCEI Archival Information Package found at
 <https://www.ncei.noaa.gov/access/metadata/landing-page/bin/iso?id=gov.noaa.nodc:0250940>.
 While the OBIS-IPT is an extremely valuable
-product, the raw data should be archived at NCEI as well.
+product, the raw data should be archived at NCEI as well." %}